traceString

 Tracer Example

-"tracer" depends on C++ ability to have user code construct objects that are automatically deleted at their end of scope.
+This package also contains a tracer package to control tracing.
+Applications can freely include this if they choose to help will tracing the applications tracing program execution."tracer" depends on C++ ability to have user code construct objects that are automatically deleted at their end of scope.
 So we construct a tracer object at the beginning of a routine and at the end of the tracer object's lifetime the destructor is called and we print a message that we are leaving the routine.

 We may wish to have a finer control on which routines that print out.
 There are four tests that must be true in order that a routine prints an entering/leaving message. (ignoring watch lists, see watch list discussion that follows)